 Master of Arts in Media Studies

-The design of the programme has been informed by a needs analysis the Department conducted to establish the demand for the programme and identify the focal areas.
-The needs analysis established substantial demand for the programme and identified the skills gaps it should address.
-The Master of Arts in Media Studies has also been benchmarked against comparable programmes offered within the region and beyond.
+The design of the programme has been informed by a needs analysis conducted by the Department conducted to determine the demand for the programme and identify the focal areas.
+The needs analysis revealed a substantial demand and identified the skills gaps it should address.
+The Master of Arts in Media Studies has also been benchmarked against comparable programmes offered both within the region and beyond.

 Programme Objectives